Skip to content

 Cost-Plus Project

-On cost-plus projects after adjusting budget settings you can now configure client column right on the Budget Page.
+On cost-plus projects after adjusting budget settings you can now configure what information the client will see right from the Budget Page.

 4. Hit 'Save' to put in action.